 Village is ultimately VII with a few of its wacky dials turned all the way up, with werewolves, fish people, and zombie terminators standing in Ethan’s way.
 While you could argue that it does lose sight of itself in its final third, Village remains a consistently wild, barmy ride from start to finish.

-And, also: there’s a sequence that will likely go down in horror gaming history as one of the scariest of all time.
+And, also: there’s a sequence that will likely go down in horror gaming history as one of the scariest of all time, while also maybe putting a few people off having children.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.